Sex in Islam

 In the name of Allah the Inspirer of Truth.

-Although it is a right of the wife to have sexual relations at least once in four months, it does not technically invalidate the marriage if the husband does not fulfill this.
+Although it is a right of the wife to have relations at least once in four months, it does not technically invalidate the marriage if the husband does not fulfill this.
 Having said this, it is definitely a sin to deprive the wife of this right without any valid reason or permission.
 “Because we fight” seems to be a psychological reason for losing interest.

 You have to attempt to reconcile your differences and work out your differences together with compassion and compromise.
 If the reason for loss of interest is quarreling then those quarrels have to stop.
 This seems to be the way to resolve your situation.
 Always act with kindness, patience, love and affection towards him.
 This way, he will, insha Allah change his perspective about you and rekindle the flame of love.